ChuckPierce/demo_starter/README.md

 The current version only supports OSX operating system

 Also, the demo repository currently has to exist in either `~/percolate/demo` or `~/demo` for the application to work correctly

-## To Do
-- integrate with Github API to allow switching between branches in app
-- allow user to designate where the demo repository lives on local machine
-- make app compatible with other operating systems